 Self-Medication for Chronic Pain Using Classic Psychedelics: A Qualitative Investigation to Inform Future Research

-In this qualitative study (n=11) people living with chronic pain who self-medicate with psychedelic drugs were interviewed.
-Participants reported improved pain scores during and after psychedelic experiences across a range of psychedelics.
-Positive Reframing and Somatic Presence were identified as playing a role in improving well being.
+In this qualitative study (n=11), people living with chronic pain who self-medicate with psychedelic drugs were interviewed.
+Participants reported improved pain scores during and after psychedelic experiences across various psychedelics.
+Positive Reframing and Somatic Presence were identified as playing a role in enhancing well-being.
 Participants employed other techniques including mindfulness, breathwork, and movement.

 Background: Chronic Pain is among the leading causes of disability worldwide with up to 60% of patients suffering from comorbid depression.
 Psychedelic-assisted therapy has recently been found effective in treating a host of mental health issues including depression and has historically been found to be useful in treating pain.
 Reports of self-medication for chronic pain using psychedelic drugs have been widely documented, with anecdotal evidence indicating widespread success in a range of pathologies.